Stock market today: Wall Street drifts around its records as the US economy keeps humming

 NEW YORK (AP) — U.S. stocks are drifting around their records Thursday following the latest signals that the U.S. economy continues to hum.

-The S&P 500 was 0.1% higher in midday trading and flirting with its record set early this week.
-The Dow Jones Industrial Average was adding 99 points, or 0.2%, to its own all-time high set the day before, and the Nasdaq composite was 0.2% higher, as of 11 a.m.
+The S&P 500 was 0.4% higher in afternoon trading and flirting with its record set early this week.
+The Dow Jones Industrial Average was adding 119 points, or 0.3%, to its own all-time high set the day before, and the Nasdaq composite was 0.6% higher, as of 12:10 p.m.
 Eastern time.

 Nvidia and other companies in the chip industry were helping to lead the way after global heavyweight Taiwan Semiconductor Manufacturing Co. reported bigger profit for the latest quarter than analysts expected.
 TSMC credited strong demand related to smartphones and artificial intelligence, and its stock that trades in the United States jumped 13.1%.